Elvis Presley, Johnny Cash and more at the Country Music Hall of Fame

-I’m not what you would call a diehard country music fan, but I definitely love the classic artists – Johnny Cash, Willie Nelson, Loretta Lynn, Kenny Rogers, Reba McEntire – and a number of modern acts as well, like Alison Krauss, Taylor Swift and Blake Shelton.
+I’m not a diehard country music fan, but I definitely love the classic artists – Johnny Cash, Willie Nelson, Loretta Lynn, Kenny Rogers, Reba McEntire – and a number of modern acts as well, like Alison Krauss, Kacey Musgraves, Eric Church, and Chris Stapleton.

-Back on my cross-country road trip in 2009, I had hoped to visit the Country Music Hall of Fame, but as I was on a restrictive $5/day spending limit, the museum’s $20 admission price wasn’t in my budget.
+Back on my cross-country road trip years ago, I had hoped to visit the Country Music Hall of Fame, but as I was on a restrictive $5/day spending limit, the museum’s $20 admission price wasn’t in my budget.

-This time around, I wasn’t going to miss out, and thanks to Visit Music City, I was able to see both the museum and RCA Studio B, a legendary recording studio that offers a separate tour which can be purchased at the museum.
-More on the studio tour later this month.
+This time around, I wasn’t going to miss out.
+During my visit, I was able to see both the museum and RCA Studio B, a legendary recording studio that offers a separate tour which can be purchased at the museum.

 The Hall of Fame welcomes non-flash photography, so I’m able to share with you a number of the sights from this hallowed institution.
 This place is huge – bigger than the Grammy Museum and bigger than just about every music facility I’ve been to except for the Rock & Roll Hall of Fame in Cleveland.